What Can You Argue in a Breach of Agreement or Contract Case?

 • First-hand testimony of the parties.

-Hearsay is Generally Not Admissible—But There are Exceptions
+Hearsay is Generally Not Admissible—But There Are Exceptions

-As hearsay is second-hand information, it is strongly disfavored in civil legal proceedings, including breach of contract claims and other business disputes.
 For the most part, hearsay is not admissible in court.
 That being said, there are some important exceptions.
 In fact, under the Tennessee Code of Civil Procedure (Rule 803), there are 26 different hearsay exceptions.
-To be clear, most of them are not applicable to breach of contract claims.
+To be clear, most of them do not apply to breach of contract claims.
 Nonetheless, hearsay may be admissible in a breach of contract lawsuit or other business dispute if the document in question qualifies as a valid business record.

-Understanding the ‘Business Record’ Exception to Hearsay
+Understanding the Business Record Exception to Hearsay

 • Do I have a valid contract?